 Ok, I haven’t tried every kunafeh of this world!
-But I have tasted many different ones in Greece and Turkey (since it is a typical dessert there especially in the Northern Greece) so I am able to form an opinion about the best one hehe!
+But I have tasted many different ones in Greece and Turkey (since it is a typical dessert there especially in Northern Greece) so I am able to form an opinion about the best one hehe!
 But what is this?
-A sweet pastry filled with cheese, sugar on top and a hint of orange, the description sucks the taste rocks!
+A sweet pastry filled with cheese, sugar on top, and a hint of orange, the description sucks the taste rocks!
 Habibah Sweets is the best place in the centre of Amman that sells this sweet heaven-on-earth and if you can not be convinced by me then… the queues outside the small shop will set the final argument!
 Open till late, very late, just in case your sweet tooth is not satisfied with one piece!
 And what about the prices?
 It is super affordable no worries!

 30. Learn how to make your own eco-friendly paper